pfultz2/cget/README.md

     cget install http://zlib.net/zlib-1.2.8.tar.gz
     cget remove http://zlib.net/zlib-1.2.8.tar.gz

-If an alias was specified, then that name needs to be used instead:
+If an alias was specified, then the name of the alias must be used instead:

     cget install zlib:http://zlib.net/zlib-1.2.8.tar.gz
     cget remove zlib